clytras/AccessConverter/README.md

 | `-mysql-drop-tables` | | Add `DROP TABLE IF EXISTS` for each table |
 | `-compress` | | Compress the output file to a zip archive file |
 | `-no-log` | | Does not generate a log file |

+## Examples
+**Convert a .accdb file to JSON**

+*Output file will have the same filename as the access file and it will be saved at the same location*

+    java -jar AccessConverter.jar --access-file "/home/test/somedb.accdb" --task convert-json --json-data assoc -json-columns

+**Convert a .accdb file to MySQL dump file**

+*Use different files and location for both output and log files.
+Console output JSON pretty-print result*

+    java -jar AccessConverter.jar --access-file "/home/test/somedb.accdb" --task convert-mysql-dump --output-file "/home/sql/somedb_dump.sql" --log-file "/home/logs/somedb.log" -mysql-drop-tables --output-result json-pretty